 Indigenous Artist

-Danni Okemaw is Anishinaabe and Swampy Cree from Berens River First Nation and God’s River First Nation in Manitoba.
+Danni Daysky Okemaw is Anishinaabe and Swampy Cree from Berens River First Nation and God’s River First Nation in Manitoba.
 Born and raised in Winnipeg, she now lives in Edmonton, Alberta (amiskwaciwâskahikan).
-Danni is the Community Engagement and Alumni Relations Coordinator at the Faculty of Native Studies, University of Alberta, where she organizes and supports Indigenous events across campus.
+She is the Community Engagement and Alumni Relations Coordinator at the Faculty of Native Studies, University of Alberta, where she organizes and supports Indigenous events, celebrations, and community-centred programming across campus.

-A dancer and community leader, Danni co-founded Nimihitotan, a monthly Indigenous dance workshop series that celebrates Indigenous movement, community connection, and cultural resurgence.
-She has also helped organize Indigenous Peoples Day and Pride celebrations at the University of Alberta, honouring Indigenous, Two-Spirit, and LGBTQ+ students by uplifting their resiliency, creativity, and joy.
+A dancer, organizer, and community leader, Danni co-founded Nimihitotan (Let's Dance in Cree), a monthly Indigenous dance workshop series celebrating Indigenous movement, cultural resurgence, and community connection.
+She has also helped organize Indigenous Peoples Day celebrations and Indigenous Pride programming at the University of Alberta, supporting the visibility, joy, and resiliency of Indigenous, Two-Spirit, and LGBTQ+ students.

 INDIGENOUS ANCESTRY